Travis Kelce Player Prop Bets for NFL Week 6 | Kansas City vs. Washington 10/17/2021

 Matchup vs. Washington

-- Kelce caught a touchdown pass in that matchup against the Football Team.
+- Kelce caught a touchdown pass in that contest against the Football Team.

 - Note: Kelce's stats vs. Football Team date back to 2016.

-- The Football Team have the NFL's 27th-ranked pass defense this season, allowing 301.4 yards per game through the air.
+- The Football Team are giving up 301.4 passing yards per game this season, the NFL's 27th-ranked pass defense.

-- The Football Team's defense is 30th in the NFL, conceding 2.8 passing touchdowns per game.
+- At 2.8 passing TDs allowed per game, the Football Team defense is ranked 30th in the NFL.

 Recent Performances